 In Part 2, we discussed the impact Google’s ad removal has on organic search.
 With a 4th ad above the fold in many instances, organic results are sometimes being pushed down farther below the fold, making the focus heavily on paid advertising.
 Again, the space to show up at the top, above the fold, has become more competitive.

 And now for Part 3, we talk about both PPC and SEO together as an integrated approach to stay competitive with this Google update (and future ones!).
 At TopSpot, this is our approach towards internet marketing.
 In fact, it’s how we’ve structured our teams since the very beginning.
-If you do both SEO and PPC with us, you have your own Client Relationship Teams which includes a Team Lead, SEO, PPC and Conversion Improvement (CI) specialist.
+If you do both SEO and PPC with us, you have your own Customer Relationship Teams which includes a Team Lead, SEO, PPC and Conversion Improvement (CI) specialist.
 We’ve found that this approach is successful because it allows better synergy among all departments, especially SEO and PPC.

 SEO vs PPC SEO AND PPC

 Often businesses are looking at SEO and PPC as 2 completely separate entities.
 While they are certainly different, it’s time to start looking at SEO and PPC as 2 entities that make up 1 complete internet marketing strategy.
 With both spaces becoming more competitive for visibility at the top, SEO and PPC can and should work together.
-Here are a few examples of SEO and PPC can work together:
+Here are a few examples of how SEO and PPC can work together:

 The image above shows how SEO and PPC can work together in search results.
 When both an organic and paid listing are shown on the same page, the click-thru-rate (CTR) can increase overall.